Pontian District: Demographics

 In 2000, the annual population growth of Pontian District was 2.36%.

 Economy

 The main economic activities in the district are agriculture, construction, ecotourism, fishery and marine and food processing industries.
 The former includes pineapple farms and palm oil plantations, which are mainly focused in the town of Pekan Nanas.

 Transportation

 Road

-The district is accessible by bus from Larkin Sentral (Mybas Johor- T50, Maju - 96) in Johor Bahru.
+The district is accessible by bus from Larkin Sentral (BAS.MY Johor Bahru - J50) in Johor Bahru.

 Sea

 There are regularly scheduled ferries connecting fishing village Kukup in Serkat Mukim with Tanjung Balai Karimun in Riau Islands, Indonesia.